-Does Homeowner’s Insurance Cover Roof Replacement?
+Does Homeowner’s Insurance Cover A New Roof Replacement?

 Replacing your home’s roof typically costs between $6,000 and $15,000, with an average cost of about $11,000 for an asphalt composite roof on an average-sized home.
 That’s a big investment for any homeowner, and most don’t have that amount saved up when it comes time to replace their roofs.
 If your roof needs replacement, the usual first step is to look for ways to cover the costs.
 This leads to the common question: Will homeowner’s insurance cover the cost of your roof replacement?